NamanSatish/namansatish.github.io/_projects/106a_final.md

 ## Software

 We began our implementation from Lab 5 and Lab 7 codebases which provided us with functionality for inverse kinematics and QR code detection.

-### (c) Describe any software you wrote in detail.
-Illustrate with diagrams, flow charts, and/or other appropriate visuals.

 The software components we developed include: